You need to maintain accurate information that reflects what your home(s) provide(s) and what is not included/available.

 We will continue to research and work with various payment providers to lower the cost and give you more options in the future.

-24 hours after the resident has checked in, as long as they have not filed a dispute, we will credit the payment to your account.
+24 hours after the resident has checked in, as long as no party has filed a dispute, we will credit the payment to your account.

 You will get notified each time a payment is sent to your wallet.